ruhancs/hubla_app_ruhan/hubla_app/server/README.md

 # Products
 $ the application will start with the products from the sales list already registered in the database

+$ if the seed of products does not work, before inserting the sales list, register all products on the list, in create product with the value and product producer

 $ for the app to carry out transactions, the products sold must be registered